Elderberry tincture and syrup are so easy to make! I wouldn’t be without them!

 4.)
 For easy removal of the berries from the stems, don’t waste your time picking them off ~ just pop them into a freezer bag and freeze them.
 Once they are frozen for a day or two, they will become brittle and fall off with minimal help.

-To give you an idea of how much room you will need if you ever plant elderberry (you need two different varieties for fertility), here is a picture of the largest one, ‘Johns’.
-It is taller than I am when the fruit is hanging, but I prune it to eye level in the spring.
+To give you an idea of how much room you will need if you ever plant elderberry (you need two different varieties for fertility), here on the right is a picture of the largest one, ‘Johns’.
+They are both taller than I am when the fruit is hanging, but I prune them to eye level in the spring.
 Our other variety (because you need 2 for fertility) is ‘York’ on the left.
 They are very easy to prune because the stems are soft.
-It can get 6-7′ around easily.
+They can get 6-7′ around easily.

 As a society we have gone outside the home for most of what we need and want in our lives.
 To mix homemade and homegrown into as much of our lives as possible – even in the littlest things – can change so much.